astroclubiitk/astroclubiitk.github.io/_posts/2023-07-17-chandrayaan-3.md

 2. **Lander Module - Vikram:** <br>

     While the propulsion module stays in lunar orbit, the Vikram lander drops to the surface for a soft landing.
 It is box-shaped and equipped with four landing legs and four thrusters.
 It carries the rover and various instruments necessary for in-situ analysis.
 The operational lifespan of the lander and the rover is equivalent to one lunar day, which is approximately 14 Earth days.
-The payloads (those elements of the spacecraft/rocket/ missile specifically dedicated to producing mission data and then relaying that data back to Earth) present on the lander include:
+The payloads (those elements of the spacecraft/rocket/missile specifically dedicated to producing mission data and then relaying that data back to Earth) present on the lander include:

     a. *RAMBHA-LP (Langmuir Probe):* This instrument measures the plasma density and its variations on the lunar surface.